 Even to non-ministerial students on the campus, he was a source of inspiration.
 "Your constant smile has been a real source of encouragement to me," Charlotte Johnson wrote to him when he was ill one spring.
 When students themselves became sick, he sometimes offered to help financially.
 As a religion professor, he taught one or two of the introductory Bible courses that all students were required to take.
 He didn't let this opportunity go by without teaching personal evangelism.
 His classes were nearly always filled to the limit soon after registration opened.

-To many, many students he became the outstanding influence of their college years.
+To many, many students, he became the outstanding influence of their college years.
 "He made you feel important when he talked to you and didn't scatter his attention to someone of more prominence -- which means a lot to those of college age," said Jane Peterson.
 Another student, Roxie Mull, echoed, "He always had time for everyone."

 Just by looking at a list of home addresses of students, one could pretty well pinpoint the districts where Paul McGrady had been in camp meetings during the summer.
 Those districts he visited would suddenly skyrocket in the number of young people they sent to what is now Southern Nazarene University.
-He was a great public relations and recruiting man from his first week on the campus.
+He was a great public relations and recruiting man from his first week on campus.
 As student Sumner Morrison put it: "We came to Bethany to try to catch some of his zeal and enthusiasm.
 Our whole lives are what they are because of him."

 Death began to touch the McGrady family in the summer of 1965 when Jean's mother died.
 That December, Paul's mother died.
-And then in March of 1967, Jean lost her father.
+And then, in March of 1967, Jean lost her father.
 Paul began to develop his philosophy of death and, in fact, even began to talk about dying.
 He told Jean, "I don't think it would be so bad to die."

 Still searching for new ways to attract men to Jesus Christ, McGrady thought evangelical Christians ought to be drastic -- to do anything toward winning souls.
 He was willing to change methods radically to get a chance to speak to sinners about the Gospel.
 "Even if we decide not to have church services in the church building, let's go to the beach or wherever the people are," he said in June of 1966, "and spread the good news.
 The church can go anywhere we take it!"